Everest Base Camp Trek - 12 Days

 Difficulty: Moderate to Challenging (4 out of 5)

 You need to be comfortable walking 5-8 hours per day over uneven terrain with significant altitude gain.
 No previous trekking experience is required, but a reasonable level of fitness is important.
-We build two acclimatisation days into the itinerary (Namche Bazaar and Dingboche) to help your body adjust safely.
+We build two acclimatization days into the itinerary (Namche Bazaar and Dingboche) to help your body adjust safely.

 Max Altitude: 2,850m / 9,350ft